lhow0901/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 >> `lambda ` is like an inline function.
 It allows you to use a function while not naming or storing it.
 It's often used with `map` or other functions where you input a callback function.
-An example would be using the `lambda` function with the `sorted` method to iterate through a list of tuples and sort by the 2nd value in the tuple (for example a tuple that includes a user's first and last name sorted by the last name).
+An example would be passing the `lambda` function to the `sorted` method to iterate through a list of tuples that includes a user's first and last name to sort by the last name.

 ---